xStarbound/xStarbound/doc/lua/object.md

 #### `int` object.direction()

 Returns the object's facing direction.
-This will be 1 for right or -1 for left.
+This will be `1` for right or `-1` for left.

 ---

 #### `Vec2F` object.position()

 Returns the object's tile position.
-This is identical to entity.position(), so use that instead.
+Identical to `entity.position()`.

 ---